 A professor of psychiatry and neuroscience at the Icahn School of Medicine at Mount Sinai in New York, Dr. Rachel Yehuda’s work focuses on using psychedelics to treat PTSD, and she has conducted some of the earliest studies on MDMA-assisted psychotherapy for PTSD.

-Co-founder and executive director of the Plant Medicine Coalition, Veronica Hernandez is an advocate for safe and equitable access to plant medicines.
-Her organization focuses on education, advocacy, and harm reduction, and aims to ensure that all people have access to safe and effective plant medicine treatments.
+Veronica Hernandez is an advocate for safe and equitable access to plant medicines.
+Her efforts focuses on education, advocacy, and harm reduction, and aims to ensure that all people have access to safe and effective plant medicine treatments.

 Dr. Monnica Williams is a clinical psychologist and researcher at the University of Kentucky, and is one of the leading experts on the intersection of race and psychedelics.
 Her work focuses on the potential for psychedelics to address racial trauma and reduce racial biases.

-A postdoctoral fellow at the University of British Columbia, Elena Argento studies the use of psychedelic medicines for addiction treatment.
+Scientific Manager and Scientist at Numinus, Elena Argento studies the use of psychedelic medicines for addiction treatment.
 Her research focuses on the potential for psychedelics to help individuals overcome addiction and reduce relapse rates.